-Refilling a high-quality stainless-steel bottle from your water cooler or filter is always our recommended choice for sustainable water consumption.
+Refilling a high-quality reusable bottle from your water cooler or filter is always our recommended choice for sustainable water consumption.
 However, we fully understand that there are times that this is not possible and you must turn to single-serve plastic water bottles as the only healthy alternative to satisfy your thirst.
 This is why bottled water should not be banned.
 Handled mindfully, this option does not have to result in those water bottles ending up at a landfill.
 In this article, we’re going to show you how to recycle plastic water bottles the right way.

 Billions of water bottles are used every year throughout the world.
 A small portion of them are recaptured and recycled as they were intended to be.
 Water bottles can be melted down into plastic pellets, which are then sold to companies to produce carpets, clothing, furniture, and much more.
 Plastic bottles are an essential part of this supply chain and you must provide them via curbside or drop-off recycling.

 It’s common when someone thinks about how to recycle plastic bottles, they want to remove the caps.
 Water bottle caps are only recyclable in most municipalities if they are twisted tightly onto the bottle.
 Separated caps wreak havoc on equipment, sending them to the landfill or stalling production.
 To prevent this, always replace the cap once you have finished drinking your water.